Pharma & Medical Distribution Continue to Thrive in Emerging Markets — Learn How You Can Benefit

 Even if it might seem complicated at first, there are some simple steps you can follow, in order to catch up with the market and ensure your share in the “revenue pie” the pharmaceutical industry will generate in the next years.

 - READ UP: Following specialized media, reporting on trends, news, and problems of the health industry, should be a no-brainer!
 You must learn about the newest surveys, medical breakthroughs and, most importantly, current diseases, outbreaks and health problems putting your nation at risk.
 Identify the resources available to you via research, whether it be openly published data from the government, media reports or insider industry information, for the most imminent and first-hand information on specific diseases or medicines that are deficient in the market.
 Remember that even big organizations, such as WHO, source locally in order to prepare the surveys and reports.
 For more statistical and analytical information, read articles and newsletters of worldwide specialized media.
 Here don’t forget about the biggest organizations taking care of global and local health too.
 Not only WHO, but there are also a lot of other institutions you should know about.
-By reading one of the United Nations Africa Renewal magazine articles, for example, you could identify that the continent is not only in need of obvious medicines, such as the ones for malaria, tuberculosis or HIV/AIDS but also for diseases like pneumonia, diarrhea, measles, etc.
+By reading one of the United Nations Africa Renewal magazine articles, for example, you could identify that the continent is not only in need of obvious medicines, such as the ones for malaria, tuberculosis or HIV/AIDS but also for diseases like pneumonia, diarrhea, measles, etc. For your convenience, we have already compiled a list of 11 organization that can help you elevate your business to another level, so start by reading AdvaCare’s Guide to Global Health.

 - BUILT RELATIONSHIPS: Learn from your network.
 Firstly, visit local events and search the web to learn how SME pharmaceutical and medical distributors are operating – do a SWOT analysis.
 Also, check which big pharma companies are supplying your country.
 Secondly, establish personal relationships within both the SME world and also with local big pharma sales representatives in order to get information on the patent releases and expiration dates for the patent medicines needed in your region.
 Remember, this can be done via LinkedIn as well.
 In this way, you can have a jumpstart on new generic production and increasingly popular medications.
 Also look to establish relationships with hospitals, pharmacies, and clinics in order to get updates about which products are in low supply or upcoming trends or changes within the government and private sectors.